Directory of U.S. Military Rockets and Missiles

 Raytheon RIM-161 Standard SM-3

-The SM-3 (Standard Missile 3) is a derivative of the RIM-156 Standard SM-2ER Block IV missile, and is the missile component of the U.S. Navy's forthcoming theater-wide ballistic missile defense system, called NTW-TBMD (Navy Theater Wide - Theater Ballistic Missile Defense).
+The SM-3 (Standard Missile 3) is a derivative of the RIM-156 Standard SM-2ER Block IV, and is the missile component of the U.S. Navy's Aegis Ballistic Missile Defense (ABMD) System, orignally started as NTW-TBMD (Navy Theater Wide - Theater Ballistic Missile Defense).
 It is an upper-tier ballistic missile defense weapon, originally planned to complement the lower-tier SM-2ER Block IV A, but the latter has been cancelled in December 2001.
+For terminal ballistic missile defense, ABMD now uses the RIM-174 SM-6 missile.

 Image: Raytheon